fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 ## Supported Languages

-'Dependency Analytics' extension supports projects using Maven and projects build on npm (Node ecosystem).
+'Dependency Analytics' extension supports projects using Maven, projects build on npm (Node ecosystem) and projects using Python.
-Extending support for Python and Go languages is currently under progress.
+Extending support for Go languages is currently under progress.

 ## Prerequisites